Today we will be looking at two of Dyson’s cheaper offerings when it comes to cordless vacuum cleaners – the Dyson V6 and V7.

 Introduction to the Dyson V6 and V7

 Of all the Dyson cord-free stick vacuum cleaners, the V6 and V7 are the closest in terms of specs.
-These two variants share the same motor and battery so the performance will be similar.
+These two variants share the same motor and battery so that the performance will be similar.

 What’s different is the dust cup.
 The V7 has the same hygienic design as the V8 that makes it easier to dispose of dirt.